inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Basic Competency
 ****************
-4. Using GPS to add data on OSM
+Use GPS to add data to OSM

-Indicator
+Indicators
-*********
+**********
-1. Explain what is GPS and types of GPS
+1. Understand what is GPS and types of GPS
 2. Turn on GPS
-3. Setting GPS
+3. Set up GPS
-4. Explain factor that affected GPS accuracy
+4. Understand factors that affect GPS accuracy
-5. Explain track and waypoints
+5. Understand tracks and waypoints
 6. Collect data using GPS
-7. Copy GPS data (*track and waypoint*) to computer
+7. Copy GPS data (tracks and waypoints) to computer
-8. Open waypoint and track on JOSM
+8. Open waypoints and tracks in JOSM
-9. Upload GPS track in JOSM
+9. Upload GPS tracks using JOSM
-10. Editing based on GPS data on JOSM
+10. Edit OSM based on GPS data in JOSM

-Outcome
+Outcomes
-*******
+********
-Collect GPS field data in gpx format
+1. Collect GPS field data in gpx format

 Core Material
 *************
 **Using GPS**

 1. What is GPS
-2. Turn on GPS
+2. Turning on GPS
-3. Navigate GPS
+3. Navigating the GPS
-4. Understand *Track* and *Waypoints*
+4. Tracks and waypoints
-5. Save Location (*Waypoints*)
+5. Saving location (waypoint)
-6. Open *Track Log*
+6. Turning on the Track Log
-7. GPS Settings
+7. GPS settings
-8. Copy *Waypoint* and *Track* to computer
+8. How to copy waypoints and tracks to computer

-  - Connecting GPS to computer
+  a.
+Connecting GPS to computer
-  - Install GPS driver
+  b.
+Installing GPS driver
-  - GPSBabel Program Setup
+  c.
+GPSBabel program setup
-  - GPSBabel Installation
+  d.
+GPSBabel installation
-  - Copy *Track* and *Waypoint*
+  e.
+Copying tracks and waypoints
-  - Open GPS data in JOSM
+  f.
+GPS data in JOSM

-9. Upload GPS track in JOSM
+9. Uploading GPS tracks in JOSM
-10. Edit GPS data using JOSM
+10. Editing GPS data using JOSM

 Activities
 **********